adrienbelcastro/adrienbelcastro/README.md

 Currently, I’m the Software Lead for Brock Formula SAE, building systems that support engineering workflows and performance.

-Outside of development, I spend time in the gym or working on cars — usually to reset from screen-heavy problem solving.
+Outside of development, I spend time in the gym or working on cars — usually so my brain doesn't fry from staring at a screen all day.
 </p>

 </div>